edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 <details class="blue-bar">
 <summary>Performance issues</summary>
 <p>Performance issues track areas where the software may be performing inefficiently and needs
-optimization, such as improving database query performance for large datasets or optimizing image loading times on a webpage.</p>
+optimisation, such as improving database query performance for large datasets or optimising image loading times on a webpage.</p>
 </details>